boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

         }
      ```

- 12. Open the `MainLayout.razor` file within the `Client project` and replace the following code.
+ 12. Open the `MainLayout.razor` file in the `Client project` and replace the code mentioned below.

      ```js
           @inherits LayoutComponentBase